xorinzor/Topdesk-Export/README.md

 > Note: remember that the exporter has the same access as the account you've used to generate the app-password.
 If tickets or responses are hidden from this account, they will not (and cannot) be included in the export.

+> Note: Remember to run the script from an IP-address that has access to your Topdesk environment if you have whitelisting enabled.
+Otherwise the script will be unable to communicate with your Topdesk installation.

 ## Usage
 - Hit the `Start Export` button and watch the magic happen.
 The export is saved in `/output`.
 - The exporter keeps track of its progress and will resume where it left off if the page is closed and reopened.
 This data is stored in the `current_progress.json`